2024-2025 Policy Library

 Campus Life Offices

-The following offices deliver the day to day services that you need as a CMC student to have a successful, fulfilling and productive college experience.
+The following offices provide support and resources that you need as a CMC student to have a successful, fulfilling, and productive college experience.
 A brief description of the office or service is provided along with a link to the office or service’s website for more detailed information.

 Student Affairs

-The Vice President for Student Affairs and Dean of Students oversees a wide spectrum of programs at CMC to ensure that the College is running smoothly for students.
-The Vice President reports to the President of the College and is responsible for supervision of several units within the College including: the Dean of Students Office, Athletics, and the EmPOWER Center.
-Student Affairs also maintains relationships with other services that are shared among the Claremont Colleges, including Student Health Services, Monsour Counseling and Psycological Services, Office of the Chaplains, Chicano/Latino Student Affairs, Office of Black Student Affairs, and the Queer Resource Center.
+The Vice President for Student Affairs oversees a wide spectrum of programs at CMC to ensure that the College is running smoothly for students.
+The Vice President reports to the Executive Vice President and Chief Operating Officer of the College and is responsible for supervision of several units within the College including: the Dean of Students Office and the Soll Center for Student Opportunity.
+Student Affairs also maintains relationships with other services that are shared among the Claremont Colleges, including Student Health Services, Monsour Counseling and Psychological Services, Office of the Chaplains, Chicano/Latino Student Affairs, Office of Black Student Affairs, and the Queer Resource Center.

 Dean of Students Office

-The Dean of Students Office includes the offices of the Dean of Students, Academic Success, Accessibility Services, Health, Wellness and Case Management, Orientation, Student Activities, International Student Services, Residential Life, and Diversity and Inclusion.
+The Dean of Students Office includes the offices of the Dean of Students, Academic Success, Health Promotion and Case Management, Student Engagement, International Student Services, Residential Life, and the CARE Center.
 It is located in Heggblade Center.
 Students are encouraged to direct any questions or concerns about campus life at Claremont McKenna to the attention of the Dean of Students Office staff or the Resident Assistants.

 Residential Life